 One payment method can be linked to multiple customers.
 An example could be, an adult needs to pay for 2 child's swimming lessons.
 Each child will have their own customer details, but the payment method linked to the 2 children will be the same, as it belongs to the adult.

 - All payment methods details are securely tokenised, encrypted and stored in the PCI Compliant Ezypay Vault.
 Payment methods are not directly accessible across Ezypay as payment methods stored in Ezypay are purely metadata.

 There are 2 ways to create a payment method for a customer.
 It can be created through:

 The recommended method in creating a payment method for a customer would be through Ezypay's Hosted Payment page.
 It is simply integrating the page directly the software, so that customers can enter in their payment details directly into the Hosted Payment Page.
-The benefit of using Ezypay's Hosted payment page is that it will send the customer's details directly to Ezypay's servers where it will be validated and and stored directly.
-Also by using this option, all the mandatory requirements listed above will be covered.
+The benefit of using Ezypay's Hosted Payment Page is that it will send the customer's details directly to Ezypay's servers where it will be validated and and stored directly.
+By using this option, all mandatory requirements (listed above) will be covered.

 If payment methods are captured via direct API, the software provider will need to ensure that all data captured is PCI compliant.